cunarist/app-template/README.md

 python automate config-filling
 ```

-Files for environment variables are not version-controlled.
-You might be wondering about why there are multiple files for managing environment variables.
-It's basically because this template combines multiple programming languages.

 - File `./android/local.properties` contains information about Android toolchain on the computer.
 - File `./native/.cargo/config.toml` includes environment variables loaded in Rust.
 You might need them to locate external C++ library paths through environment variables for compilation.
 - There is no environment variable file for Dart.
 Use Dart's [hot reload](https://docs.flutter.dev/development/tools/hot-reload) feature instead.
 You might want to change variables directly in Dart to experiment UI stuffs such as dark mode.

-You should change values of environment variables inside these files during development to suit your needs.
-Environment variable files are only used in production and not included in the final release.
+Configuration files are not version-controlled.
+You should change fields inside these files during development to make things work on your computer.
+Those information are only used in production and not included in the final release.

 # 🍳 Actual Development